AbhishekKargawal/alteryx/README.md

 - GLCODEEXTERNAL is 13 or 22

 Machine Learning Models
-- ARIMA
-- SARIMA
+ARIMA (AutoRegressive Integrated Moving Average) SARIMA (Seasonal AutoRegressive Integrated Moving Average)

 Approach
-- All the customer's total rolling income(last 5 years) is grouped on monthly level.
-The grouped data is later passed to different time series models to best fit the data.
-Based on accuracy best model is picked to predict next 3 months total rolling income.
+- The approach involves aggregating the total rolling income for all customers over the past five years on a monthly basis.
+This grouped data is then subjected to various time series models, including ARIMA and SARIMA, to identify the most accurate fit.
+The model with the highest accuracy is selected to forecast the total rolling income for the next three months.